-By Hamish Riches, Rejwan Ali and Fiona Larcombe
+By Hamish Riches and Rejwan Ali

-Over the few last months, we have reported on the Economic Crime (Transparency and Enforcement) Act 2022 which introduced, among other measures, a new Register of Overseas Entities which own UK property (the "ROE").
-This places significant restrictions on the ability of overseas entities to deal with UK property unless they are on the ROE, because they will not be able to get their legal title registered at HM Land Registry.
+Last month, we reported on the Economic Crime (Transparency and Enforcement) Act 2022 which introduced, amongst other measures, a new Register of Overseas Entities which own UK property.

-Over the summer, the government signalled further measures to tackle economic crime and improve transparency in relation to UK corporate entities.
+At the time, the government signalled further measures to tackle economic crime and improve transparency in relation to UK corporate entities.
 A key part of this will be achieved by broad reforms to Companies House and the registration requirements for companies and other business entities.
 The Economic Crime and Corporate Transparency Bill (the "Bill") was introduced to Parliament on 22 September 2022.